 She shrugged.

-It was one of those gestures which confirmed we understood each other and there were no hard feelings.
+It was one of those gestures, which confirmed we understood each other and there were no hard feelings.
 At least, I hoped so.

 Later, as I lay in bed wondering what Bettina was up to back in Germany, a thought struck me.
 What if I hadn’t recently enjoyed several nights of passion and Irena’s daughter turned out to be an absolute corker?
 Might I have rejected her mother’s offer so readily?